vitringr/vault/nodes/Call Stack.md

 **Stack Frame**: The set of values pushed for one function call.
 Consists at minimum of a return address.

-**No Fragmentation**: The nature of the stack prevents memory fragmentation as it allocates and deallocates memory contiguously without leaving gaps any inbetween.
+**Contiguous Memory**: The nature of the stack prevents memory fragmentation as it allocates and deallocates memory contiguously without leaving gaps any inbetween.

 ## Common Issues